YtvwlD/gophor/README.md

 - Item type characters beyond RFC 1436 standard (see below)

-- Security focused -- `Until we reach beta/stable, maybe don't trust this...`
+- Security focused -- chroots and into server direrctory and drops privileges. `maybe wait until stable release before use outside of hobby setups.`

-- File caching -- default size is 100 files and 100 gophermaps
+- LRU file caching -- with user-controlled file count and max file size.

-- Separate system and access logging with output to file if requested (or disable both!)
+- Separate system and access logging with output to file if requested (or disable both!).

 # Supported gophermap item types